PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 array(0.95533649)

 Note that here we make sure to include the Catalyst control flow within a ``QuantumTape`` context.
-This is because ``catalyst.cond`` cannot return operations, only capture queued/instantiated operations, but the ``Operation.compute_decomposition`` API requires that a list of operations is returned.
+This is because :func:`~.cond` cannot return operations, only capture queued/instantiated operations, but the ``Operation.compute_decomposition`` API requires that a list of operations is returned.